30th Annual National Military Survivor Seminar and Good Grief Camp

 If you are grieving the death of a loved one in the military, whether a family member, friend or fellow service member, you are invited and encouraged to attend the National Military Survivor Seminar.
 No matter where you are in your grief journey, support and connection await you.

+The TAPS Young Adults Program is for 18 to 30 year old surviving children and siblings.
 Transitioning into adulthood is difficult enough, but when you add grief to the scenario, it becomes more challenging.
-This program takes that into consideration when addressing five pillars of growth: Personal Development, Financial Stability, Communications, Career Development, and Service to Others.
-With practical life skills explored, the Young Adult Program strives to help each individual create a well-rounded life full of hope, healing, and growth.
+This program focuses on Care + Connection + Well-being.
+It is a program where peers show up and support each other to create a trusted and encouraging community.
+With practical life skills explored that promote well-being, the Young Adult Program strives to help each individual create a well-rounded life full of hope, healing, and growth.

-The TAPS Good Grief Camp is a program for children who have lost a loved one who served in the Armed Forces (see attendance eligibility criteria).
+The Good Grief Camp is a program for children who have lost a loved one who served in the Armed Forces (see attendance eligibility criteria).
 Good Grief Camp provides a safe space for military children to explore grief and embrace healing.

 Children and teens will find comfort in knowing there are other kids their age who understand their loss, develop coping skills they can use once they leave Good Grief Camp and learn how America honors our fallen service members.